phchma/phchma.github.io/index.md

----
-layout: default
----

 ## Education

 *   2012 Ph.
-D., majored in Ferrous Metallurgy
-** University of Science and Technology, Beijing.
+D., majored in Ferrous Metallurgy, University of Science and Technology, Beijing.
-*   2007 B. E., majored in Metallurgical Engineering University of Science and Technology, Beijing.
+*   2007 B. E., majored in Metallurgical Engineering, University of Science and Technology, Beijing.

 ## Header 2